• ABRA

 • Tanlines

-Influenced by their time spent on the road touring Mixed Emotions , primarily in the States, they reached for the sounds of 90’s New York hip-hop drums, Detroit techno synths, and lots and lots of guitars.
-The results of which would lead them to call this their ‘American album’, “though it may only sound that way to us,” says Emm.
-Instead, let’s just call Highlights “the album where things started making more sense.”
+Tanlines — singer/guitarist Eric Emm and multi-instrumentalist Jesse Cohen will release their sophomore album, Highlights, on May 19th, 2015.
+Produced by the band and Grizzly Bear’s Chris Taylor, Highlights began in a basement in Pittsburgh and ended in a church in Brooklyn.
+Influenced by their time spent on the road touring 2012's Mixed Emotions, they reached for the sounds of 90’s New York hip-hop drums, Detroit techno synths, and lots and lots of guitars.
 Whereas before the band had wandered their way through foreign musical landscapes and the existential ‘what am I doing with my life’ wasteland of post-youth, Highlights finds the band settled and at home, comfortable in their own skin.

 • Taragana Pyjarama